TheBiemGamer/WhoIsApi/README.md

 # WHOIS Lookup API

 This is a simple WHOIS lookup API built with Flask, allowing users to query domain WHOIS data.
-The API uses the [python-whois](https://pypi.org/project/python-whois/) library by [Richard Penman](https://github.com/richardpenman) to retrieve WHOIS information.
+The API uses the [python-whois](https://pypi.org/project/python-whois/) module to retrieve WHOIS information.

 ### Features:
 - A basic web interface to enter a domain name and fetch its WHOIS data.